-Ok, its not ALWAYS stupid — but more often than not its stupid to measure ROI in marketing and social media.
+Ok, it’s not ALWAYS stupid — but more often than not it’s stupid to measure ROI in marketing and social media.
 That’s not to say that you should ignore the numbers, but you have to measure the right things.
+By focusing all your attention on measuring ROI (return on investment) you ignore the impact of all the factors leading to a purchase so you don’t make the “right” decisions as you build your strategy moving forward.

-So, the corollary to it being stupid to measure ROI because its profit-motivated is that its short term.
+So, the corollary to it being stupid to measure ROI because it’s profit-motivated is that it’s short-term focused, as we saw in the example I mentioned earlier.
 This is a very short-term focus as we ignore doing things that contribute to sales IN THE LONG RUN.
-For example, having good customer service contributes to increased sales over the long run and, in fact, creates a competitive advantage because it’s so difficult to copy.
+For example, customer service is sometimes seen as a cost center subject to efforts to control expenses because good customer service costs money and fixing problems that come to light during such efforts also contributes cost of the operation.
+Providing good customer service provides many long-term benefits to the company as it contributes to increased sales over the long run and, in fact, creates a competitive advantage because it’s so difficult for the competition to copy.
 We KNOW good customer service impacts sales because we know WE don’t go places where the customer service is BAD.

-In marketing we talk about a hierarchy of effects from awareness to purchase — now, I personally think this model a little simplistic, but the basic concept is true.
 Consumers buy products they know about and are interested in — and creating awareness and interest don’t figure into many ROI calculations where only sales matter.
-Marketing and social media invite people down the hierarchy toward purchase rather than directly generating purchases.
-A big part of this process is building strong brand perceptions.
+Marketing efforts through social media and other forms of promotion, invite people down the hierarchy toward purchase rather than directly generating purchases.
+A big part of this process contributing to a purchase is building strong brand perceptions.
 Another big part of the process is building trusting relationships and social media is an excellent vehicle for building relationships.
-Engagement also figures prominently in creating future purchases.
+Engagement with your social media posts also figures prominently in creating future purchases by amplifying your message to new users and contributing to SEO (search engine optimization), resulting in more traffic to your website.

 ROI measures commonly ignore secondary transmission

 In social media, this is an especially important oversight from a single-minded focus on ROI.
-Because much of the value of social media relies on customer-to-customer interactions, engaging in activities that motive customers to share your message can be very valuable but are often ignored in assessing ROI.
+Because much of the value of social media relies on customer-to-customer interactions, every time a user engages with your social media posts (Likes, Shares, Comments), they reach their communities, some of whom are not already connected to your social media.
+Engaging in activities that motivate customers to share your message can be very valuable but is often ignored in assessing ROI.

-Assessments of ROI assume a cause-effect relationship between the actions and revenue.
-In marketing, tracing these cause-effect relationships is difficult, unless you’re doing some type of direct marketing.
-Even using direct marketing, unless that’s the only promotion running, you’ll never be sure what caused buying behavior.
+Assessments of ROI assume a cause-effect relationship between the actions taken by the company and revenue.
+In marketing, tracing these cause-effect relationships is difficult, unless you’re doing some type of direct or digital marketing where each campaign is coded and you can track the code through actions taken by the visitor.
+Even using direct marketing, unless that’s the only promotion running, there’s no way to assess whether other campaigns contributed to a sale by creating awareness or contributing to another stage in the hierarchy.

 They’re talking even if you’re not listening

-For instance, firms use unmeasurable or untraceable improvements in ROI as an excuse not to do social media.
-The problem is that people are still talking about you in social media even if you’re not listening.
-It is only prudent to listen to what they’re saying and counter negative comments with facts and positive comments.
+For instance, firms use the perceived ineffectiveness of social media to produce ROI as an excuse to eliminate this strategy or to reduce the resources devoted to it.
+The problem is that people are still talking about you on social media even if you’re not listening and what they share might damage your reputation.
+It is only prudent to listen to what users say on social media so you can counter negative comments with facts and positive comments.
 Negative word of mouth travels farther and faster than positive, so you need to be quick to counter negative word of mouth.

 Overemphasis on ROI stifles innovation